playframework/play-generated-docs/manual/gettingStarted/Installing.md

 ## Prerequisites

-Play requires Java 1.8.
+Play requires at least Java 11, however we recommend using Java 17 or Java 21.
 To check that you have the latest JDK, please run:

 ```bash
 java -version